 The clinic is located in Gallatin.
 Appointments can be made by calling 452-2233

 PLEASE HAVE YOUR PET SPAYED/NEUTERED TO HELP REDUCE THE EXCESS ANIMAL POPULATION !!

 Some pictures of "Volunteers" helping our animal organizations:

 Carol Coale, working the SSNA Yard Sale in Gallatin

 Darrel Johnston "walking the dogs" at Sumner County Animal Control.
-Shar-Pei pictured is waiting to be picked up by a rescue group.
+Shar-Pei pictured was waiting to be picked up by a rescue group.

-Scott Coale, painting doors at the new SSNA spay/neuter clinic that opened in July.
+Scott Coale, painting doors at the SSNA spay/neuter clinic

 Ken Duncan mowing and maintaining grounds at the Humane Society in Hendersonville.

 For our "Hero" in January, I would like to salute all the animal shelter's/rescue's/organization's leaders/Board members/employees and especially the volunteers ..... you are all "Heroes" in my book!!!!
 Even though I have only been active in the 'animal world' about 5 years, I have never been privileged to work and interface with a more dedicated bunch of people.
 You are fine examples of what I refer to as "Animal People"!!